MicrosoftDocs/learn/learn-pr/wwl-data-ai/enable-semantic-search-azure-database-postgresql/includes/7-exercise-create-search-function-for-a-recommendation-system.md

 Now, let's wrap the vector embedding logic and API calls in a function.
-Hands-on with semantic search.
 In this exercise, you install the `vector` and `azure_ai` extensions in an Azure Database for PostgreSQL flexible server, and explore the extension's capabilities for integrating [Azure OpenAI](/azure/ai-services/openai/overview) into your database.

 > [!Note]
 >